ejwillemse/BAN313/chapter3.md

 For the first part of this question, analyse the distribution of hole sizes from the machine and identify the distribution that best describes the hole-sizes from the machine.
 In the following parts we will find the key parameters of the distribution and use the distribution function to answer some basic planning questions.

-*** =instructions
+`@instructions`

-1. Analyse the distribution of the hole-sizes using the `hist()` function and by playing around with the `breaks` parameter.
+- Analyse the distribution of the hole-sizes using the `hist()` function and by playing around with the `breaks` parameter.
-2. How many samples fell outside the 0.5cm tolerance limit and are therefore defective: assign your answer to `nDefective05`.
+- How many samples fell outside the 0.5cm tolerance limit and are therefore defective: assign your answer to `nDefective05`.
-3. How many samples fell outside the 0.25cm tolerance limit and are therefore defective: assign your answer to `nDefective025`.
+- How many samples fell outside the 0.25cm tolerance limit and are therefore defective: assign your answer to `nDefective025`.
-4. How many samples fell outside the 1cm tolerance limit and are therefore defective: assign your answer to `nDefective1`.
+- How many samples fell outside the 1cm tolerance limit and are therefore defective: assign your answer to `nDefective1`.
-5. View the values by printing them to the console output via the `script.R` file.
+- View the values by printing them to the console output via the `script.R` file.

-*** =hint
+`@hint`
 Use `hist(holeSize$holeDiameter_cm)` to analyse the distribution and see which of the four distributions

 * normal,